c-thie1958/Thesis/README.md

 # Thesis

 The Detachable Drone Hijacker targets 802.11a/b/g/n drones using ddh.sh is the bash executable using a Ubuntu native OS that calls the aircrack-ng tool set (software version 1.7) for targeting 802.11 WiFi drones.
 For this to work, one must also have an understanding of the OUIs for targeted drones.
+Additional files in this repo are for logging and the udp/tcp flood bash scripts were experimental tests for broadcasting TCP/UDP packets targeting multiple drones at once.
+The TCP/UDP bash scripts were partially successful, but not immediately repeatable, resulting in the reliance on a drones OUI that is broadcasted using 802.11 beacon frames for targeting purposes.

 May 2, 2022 Experiment Results: https://youtu.be/z3wXflZA0q0